pusher/faros/README.md

   deployKey:
     # SecretName is the name of the secret containing the secret
     secretName: foo-k8s-manifests
+    # SecretNamespace is the namespace to look for the secret in
+    secretName: default
     # Key is the Secret's key containing the secret
     key: id_rsa
     # (Optional) Type is the type of credential.
 Accepted values are "SSH", "HTTPBasicAuth".
 Defaults to "SSH"